 Not everyone has good enough credit to qualify for a loan or credit card.
 If this describes your situation, don’t give up hope.
 Crowdfunding is another potential funding option.
 With crowdfunding, you use an online platform to raise funds from friends and family members.
-Asking multiple people for small donations is much easier than asking one person to borrow a large sum of money.
+Asking multiple people for small donations is much easier than asking one person to loan you a large sum of money.
 Therefore, you may have better luck with crowdfunding than you would if you asked someone for a loan.

 Why Does Rehab Cost So Much?

 It’s true that drug and alcohol rehab can be expensive.
-Once you understand what goes into running a rehab program, however, you’ll understand why the costs are so high.
+Once you realize what goes into running a rehab program, however, you’ll understand why the costs are so high.
 One reason is that rehab facilities must be licensed.
 The licensing fees vary by state, but they may be hundreds or even thousands of dollars.
 Owners may also have to pay rent or monthly mortgage payments.

 Once the center is up and running, it takes a lot of money to operate it.
 Employee compensation, utilities and janitorial services are just some of the expenses incurred.
 Because rehab centers must have licensed treatment staff, compensation is usually one of the biggest expenses.
 To retain high-quality employees, many rehab centers also provide health insurance and other benefits.
 This increases the total cost of operation.

-The cost of rehab depends on whether you attend a standard program or luxury rehab facility.
+The cost of rehab depends on whether you attend a standard program or a luxury rehab facility.
 Standard rehab programs offer many services, all of which increase the cost of care.
 These services include counseling, support groups, family therapy, educational programs and medical detoxification.
 To deliver their services, rehab centers must hire staff, provide ongoing training and purchase educational materials.

 The cost of operating a residential rehab center is even higher.
-These centers operate 24 hours per day, seven days per week.
+These centers operate 24 hours per day, 7 days per week.
 That means staff members must be available all hours of the day and night, increasing compensation costs.

 With staff working 24 hours per day, a residential center’s utility costs are also higher.
 Employees may spend more time working on computers or use more energy on lights and heating/cooling.

-Residential rehab centers also have to provide room and board to their residents.
+Residential rehab centers also have to provide room and board for their residents.
 This means hiring food service workers and cleaning staff.
 Residential facilities must also pay for bedroom furnishings, bed linens and other items.
 All these costs add up, which is why residential rehab is the most expensive option.